Model Mugging History

 Matt led the way in developing a protective suit that is now referred to as the “padded assailant.”
 The modern equipment allows the male instructors to get up and walk away after each fight, uninjured.
 Injury is extremely rare considering the full contact devastating strikes instructors receive while teaching their students how to really fight.
 Not only is the equipment the best, the training Model Mugging instructors receive in how to properly wear it reduces the chances of injury.

 In the early 1980′s, the synergy of efforts from other dedicated instructors improved instrumental in building the program.
 Matt’s martial arts students David Brown and Jeff Adams were instrumental in developing the next generations of protective body armor.
 Jeff Adams and Kathy Adams introduced Matt to Sheryl Doran who really gifted at marketing our classes to the public and they began to build significant public awareness for the program.
-Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program also in the early 1980′s.
+Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program in the mid 1980′s.

 Since the 1980′s Model Mugging concepts have been copied by many martial arts groups, other women’s self-defense programs, and law enforcement worldwide.
 “Imitation is the sincerest form of flattery,” famous quote by Charles Colton.
 Many instructors have indirectly complimented Matt Thomas through adopting his discoveries in the enhancement of martial science to improve human performance under the stress of danger and harm.
 Since the late 1980’s numerous other groups began copying the mock attacker and full force/full contact training.